Things to See

-Farms are dynamic places.
-Where the animals are from day to day constantly changes.
+Farms are dynamic places, meaning they are constantly changing.
+For example, in order to keep our pastures healthy, we rotate where the animals are grazing every day or two.
 Please use your powers of observation to figure out where they are today!

 Farmers are always busy.
-They drive big trucks and tractors, operate chainsaws and powertools, and have to move and work with large, unpredictable animals.
+They drive big trucks and tractors, operate chainsaws and power tools, and have to move and work with sometimes unpredictable animals.
 Farming can be hard, dangerous work.
 It takes concentration.

 Buildings